 It is not anticipated that Knight's Ferry will experience significant growth in the coming years.
 Lack of sanitary sewer, existing Williamson Act contracts to the north, the Stanislaus River on the south and the community's desire to retain its historical character will keep its growth to a minimum.
 Projected 2010 population is only 300 compared to the 1980 population of 281.
-In the event that development is proposed within the historical community of Knight's Ferry, it must comply with the building standards in Appendix 1-1 of the Support Documentation.
+In the event that development is proposed within the historical community of Knight's Ferry, it must comply with the building standards in Appendix 1-1I-B1- Knights Ferry Historical Standards of the Support DocumentationLand Use Element of the General Plan.